FourierTransformer/lua-complete/README.md

 This is still really experimental!
 Be careful using this as I'm currently changing how/what it outputs and things that may affect everyday use.
 I would be especially wary of interacting with the server without the client (trying to send it JSON directly), as I may change the serialize/deserialize format in the future.
 The same general warning goes for using any of the analyze module functions.

 Your best bet is to use the command-line interface or import the server/client directly in lua - which would be useful if you're writing an editor in Lua.

+## Questions and Contributing
+Feel free to open a Github issue with any questions/features/suggestions that you have!
+Also, check out [CONTRIBUTING.md](CONTRIBUTING.md) if you want to help!

+## Licenses
+lua-complete is released under the [MIT License](LICENSE.md)